wp-plugins/wordfence/readme.txt

 Tags: wordpress, security, wordpress security, security plugin, secure, anti-virus, malware, firewall, antivirus, virus, google safe browsing, phishing, scrapers, hacking, wordfence, securty, secrity, secure
 Requires at least: 3.3.1
 Tested up to: 3.4.1
-Stable tag: 3.1.6
+Stable tag: 3.2.1

 Wordfence Security is a free enterprise class security plugin that includes a firewall, virus scanning, real-time traffic with geolocation and more.

 == Description ==

-Wordfence Security is a free enterprise class security plugin that includes a firewall and anti-virus scanning for WordPress websites.
+Wordfence Security is a free enterprise class security plugin that includes a firewall, anti-virus scanning, malicious URL scanning and live traffic including crawlers.
+Wordfence is the only WordPress security plugin that can verify and repair your core, theme and plugin files, even if you don't have backups.

 Wordfence is now Multi-Site compatible.
-Support for Multi-Site is currently in Beta.
-Please visit our forums to report any issues.

 [Remember to visit our support forums if you have questions or comments.](http://wordfence.com/forums/)

 Wordfence is 100% free.
-We also offer a Premium API key that adds additional scanning capabilities.
+We also offer a Premium API key that lets you block countries and schedule scans for specific times.

 Wordfence:

-* Scans core files against repository versions to check their integrity.
+* Scans core files, themes and plugins against WordPress.org repository versions to check their integrity.
-* WordPress Multi-Site (or WordPress MU in the older parlance) compatible (beta).
+* WordPress Multi-Site (or WordPress MU in the older parlance) compatible.
 * Wordfence Security for multi-site also scans all posts and comments across all blogs from one admin panel.
-* Premium API key also scans themes and plugins against repository versions.
+* Premium users can also block countries and schedule scans for specific times and a higher frequency.
 * See how files have changed.
 Optionally repair changed files that are security threats.
 * Scans for signatures of over 44,000 known malware variants that are known security threats.
+* Scans for many known backdoors including C99, R57, RootShell, Crystal Shell, Matamu, Cybershell, W4cking, Sniper, Predator, Jackal, Phantasma, GFS, Dive, Dx and many many more.
-* Continuously scans for malware and phishing URL's in all your comments, posts and files that are security threats.
+* Continuously scans for malware and phishing URL's including all URL's on the Google Safe Browsing List in all your comments, posts and files that are security threats.
 * Scans for heuristics of backdoors, trojans,  suspicious code and other security issues.
 * Checks the strength of all user and admin passwords to enhance login security.
 * Monitor your DNS security for unauthorized DNS changes.